-If you’re like most photographers, your best sources of new business are friends, family and your existing clients.
-They’re the ones passing out your name to the people they know and praising the quality of your work.
-You probably keep a stack of business cards in your wallet and don’t hesitate to pass them out when you’re out on a shoot.
+If you’re like most photographers, your best sources of new business are friends, family and your prior/existing clients.
+They’re the ones giving your name to the people they know and praising the quality of your work.
+You probably also keep a stack of business cards in your wallet and don’t hesitate to pass them out when you’re out on a shoot.

-That’s probably been an effective way to operate your business.
-But what if you could make your business grow faster?
+That’s been an effective way to operate your business.
+But as competition in the photography market grows, is it enough?
+What if you could make your business grow faster?
 Would you like to have more gigs and be able to attract a higher caliber client with a bigger budget?

-Word-of-mouth referrals are great for launching a business.
-But to sustain and grow your company to the level you desire, they may not be enough.
+In 2023, there are an estimated 34,301 professional photographers employed in the United States.
+That means a lot of competition.
+Word-of-mouth referrals are critical for a photography business.
+But to sustain and grow your company to the level you desire, they may not be sufficient.
 So how do you make that leap?

 How do you get from where you are in your photography business to where you’d like to be?